Conanbranch/ai4code-transformer-baseline/README.md

 -	preprocessing that removes newlines
 -	removed "fts" from MarkdownModel
 -	some options to play around with code padding and separators
--	Fine tunes the pretrained model [codeBERT](https://github.com/microsoft/CodeBERT)
+-	fine tunes the pretrained model [codeBERT](https://github.com/microsoft/CodeBERT)

 This is not an extensive list of all modifications and additions